This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 Successful progress made toward the goal should be recognized as a means of motivating the employee to continued improvement.

-If an employee is unable to improve or refuses to commit to the PIP, or if his or her performance actually worsens, then the employer should close the PIP and consider a possible reassignment, transfer or demotion or terminate employment based on the specific circumstances.
+If an employee is unable to improve or if his or her performance worsens, the PIP should be closed, and a possible reassignment, demotion or termination should be considered, based on the specific circumstances.

 You have successfully saved this page as a bookmark.